tuftsceeo/Tufts_Create3_Examples/python_playground/README.md

 (see max_obstacles.py for full example)

 ## Class:
 A function in a class is called a method.
 Each method receives the 'self' parameter.
 In the example below, the parameter "name" is stored in the property "self.name".
+You can have multiple classes in a script.
+They can be used to organize the functions in your code.
 For example:
 ```
 class my_robot:
     def __init__(self, name):